supminn/notion-clone/README.md

 - Add loader while changing workspaces, login or signup page
 - If folder is `inTrash` make sure that the files within this folder are also updated to `isTrash`.
 Similarly, the same approach for workspace too. (giving some TypeScript error)
 - Create `avatars` and `file-banner` storages in supabase and access corresponding data from there.
-- Extract out db call and dispatch call into a single function.
-This could be `services`
 - Close upload banner modal after upload